5350 Use of Bellevue College Computer Facilities by Outside Groups

 All renters must agree to and abide by all Bellevue College policies, including Bellevue College policy #4400 – Acceptable Use of State Resources, policy #5150 – Acceptable Use of the Bellevue College Network and Data Management Systems, and policy #5000 – Acceptable Use of Bellevue College Computers.
 Compliance with Bellevue College standards and policies apply as well to those renting Bellevue College facilities when using a Bellevue College computer lab technology resource to navigate through networks or computing systems beyond the local Bellevue College systems.

-The vice president of information resources (IR) has designated the director of computing services as the facility program manager for all computing resources and facilities on campus.
+The vice president of information technology services (ITS) has designated the director of computing services as the facility program manager for all computing resources and facilities on campus.
 The director has primary responsibility for all aspects of the operation of computer labs on campus and has the authority to interpret this policy, all Bellevue College IT security policies and standards, and any directives from the state or the college administration with regard to computing labs, the physical and virtual facilities used to support the computing labs, and the Bellevue College networks.

 Bellevue College policy #5300 – Computer Labs governs the use of the Bellevue College technology resources and the facilities housing them.
 Any entity and/or individual authorized to rent any computer labs will follow its principles and guidelines.